Blisters between the toes

 1. Foam or gel wedges

 Foam and gel wedges keep the toes physically separated and cushion bony prominences.
-The material of the wedge absorbs much of the blister-causing shear, particularly the gel material.
-Interdigital wedges are almost always comfortable because the material is soft and they are relatively thick.
-But they can dislodge easily - apart from the toes sitting close together, there's nothing actually holding them there.
-And in-shoe conditions (sweat / grit) cause them to degrade fairly quickly, especially with rigorous activity.
-These products are available at pharmacies and at some podiatrists.
+And the gel particularly absorbs much of the blister-causing shear via its shear modulus.
+Interdigital wedges are almost always comfortable because the material is soft.
+But they can (though not always) move around and dislodge.
+Apart from the toes sitting close together, there's nothing actually holding them there.
+In addition, in-shoe conditions (sweat/grit) cause them to degrade fairly quickly, especially with rigorous activity.
+These products are available at pharmacies and from some podiatrists.

 2. Silicone gel toe sleeve

-These are like a little sock for an individual toe and the better ones are elasticised.
+These are like a little sock for an individual toe and come either open or closed at one end.
 They offer less cushioning bulk (just because the bit between the toes is thinner) but the upside is they are more likely to stay in place because they are elasticised.
 They can be quite helpful for pinch blisters as the elasticity encapsulates and holds the soft tissue component of the toe together so it’s not getting "trodden on" as much with each step.
-But depending on your activity, they will get pretty sweaty and degrade over time, just like the wedges.
+But they will get sweaty and degrade over time, just like the wedges.
 Applying talcum powder to silicone devices after washing and drying will improve longevity.

 3. Otoform K wedge

-Otoform K is a mouldable putty material that sets and holds its shape.
+Otoform K is a moldable putty material that sets and holds its shape.
 Podiatrists use it frequently to achieve an even pressure along the entire interdigital space, in spite of even the most significant toe deformities.
 It's the best way to achieve even pressure - better than cushioning methods (above).
-The aim is not to straighten the toe as this would prove uncomfortable (and probably wouldn't work anyway), the aim is to avoid focal high pressure.
-It's best to have the material set while standing - because nonwieghtbearing toe alignment is always different to weightbearing alignment.
+The aim is not to straighten the toe as this would prove uncomfortable (and probably wouldn't work anyway), the aim is to avoid high focal pressure.
+You need to be standing while the material sets - because nonwieghtbearing toe alignment is always different to weightbearing alignment.
 The good thing about Otoform K is its long-lasting (months to years) and is easy to keep clean.
 However, they aren’t always tolerated because they can feel hard and foreign.

 Tape can be used to reposition a toe, to encapsulate the soft tissue of the toe or just to protect the skin from rubbing.
 To reposition a toe eg: a curly toe that tucks in & under the next toe, you can tape it up & out so that it sits a bit straighter.
 But tape stretches and/or comes loose over time so it requires reapplication each day or sometimes several times a day depending on your activity.
+Because sweat is a constant threat to adhesion.
 For toes that suffer pinch blisters, often the fleshy underside of the toe is misshapen to the point where it can be almost triangular!
-Anything that can hold this soft tissue in, means there’s less toe that the next toe can tread on – and that means less blisters.
+Anything that can hold this soft tissue in and less triangular, means there’s less toe that the next toe can tread on – and that means less blisters.
 Here's a video on toe taping technique by Anna Beetham that may help.

-Toe-socks add a little more bulk to the interdigital space so they work a bit like a thin wedge or separator by cushioning.
-This may or may not be enough to stop blisters.
-They also work like a double-sock system by forming an additional interface (sock-sock).
+Toe-socks add a little more bulk to the interdigital space so they work a bit like an interdigital wedge by cushioning.
+They also work like a double-sock system by forming an additional interface (sock-sock) at the interdigital space.
 But double-socks rely on different materials being used for friction-reducing properties and this is not the case with toesocks – it’s the same material on each side.
-But again, this small difference may be enough to stop blisters.
+But this small difference may be enough to stop blisters.
+A common brand of toe-socks is Injinji.

 7. Low friction tape on toesocks